 My 2019 Gibson Flying V Review

-Odds are if you’re reading this there’s a 9/10 change you are a right handed guitarist.
+Odds are if you’re reading this there’s a 9/10 chance you are a right-handed guitarist.
 The good news is, the guitars are identical so you will still get some value out of this review.